go.to/ 1983 1984 1986 1987 1988 1989 1992 1993 1995 1999 2000 2004 2008

 Absolute ABBA - UK

 One more double LP compilation saw its release in England in 1988.
-The album entitled "Absolute ABBA" featured 24 greatest UK chart hits of ABBA and a very nice gatefold cover with various ABBA fan items.
-The album was even released on double CD.
+The album entitled "Absolute ABBA" featured 24 greatest UK chart hits of ABBA and a very nice gatefold cover with nice pictures of various ABBA memorabilia, album and single covers, puzzles.
+The album was even released as a double CD.
 "Absolute ABBA" entered the British album chart on November 19, 1988 and stayed there for 7 weeks reaching #70.

 The Christmas compilation